size(200, 100) background(153) line(0, 0, width, height)

-Defines the dimension of the display window in units of pixels.
-The size() function must be the first line of code, or the first code inside setup().
-Any code that appears before the size() command may run more than once, which can lead to confusing results.
+Defines the dimension of the display window width and height in units of pixels.
+In a program that has the setup() function, the size() function must be the first line of code inside setup().

 The size() function can only be used once inside a sketch, and it cannot be used for resizing.

 As of Processing 3, to run a sketch at the full dimensions of a screen, use the fullScreen() function, rather than the older way of using size(displayWidth, displayHeight).